chromium/chromium/chrome/browser/screen_ai/README.md

    in a callback.\
    Once you know the service is ready, trigger connection to it in your process by connecting to `screen_ai:mojom:ScreenAIAnnotator` interface.\
+   Before calling any of the `PerformOCR` functions, call `SetClient` once to set the client type.\
    For an example see `components/pdf/renderer/pdf_ocr_helper.cc`.

 ## How to use Main Content Extraction